 I played basketball at University of Richmond on scholarship!
 Yes, basketball not softball!
 Life is timing!!!
 Go Spiders!
 I am a 1992 University of Richmond graduate with BS in biology and commission in US Army as Second Lieutenant.
 After ROTC in college, I spent 4 years active duty in the U.S. Army at Fort Lee, VA (1992 – 1996), as a Medical Service Corps Officer and obtained the rank of Captain.
 I’m Airborne qualified…yes I jumped out of a perfectly good air plane!
 Pretty cool for a pitching instructor!

-Please use the following form to contact Rita Lynn directly:
+You are welcome to complete Rita Lynn’s pitcher questionnaire or use the following form to contact Rita Lynn directly: